hapax/hapax.github.io/assets/chuzenji.md

 but by the agency of death, corruption and change, go out of it again, through a sort of revolving door of ontology.
-So far, he is in agreement with Heraclitus, the pre-Socratic who pithily observed that "nothing endures but change."
+So far, he is in agreement with Heraclitus, the pre-Socratic who pithily observed that nothing endures but change.

 Here, Aquinas makes his bold departure.
 There is change, there is flux, there is destruction; very well.